 Autoimmune diseases are illnesses that cause your immune system to attack your body’s healthy cells and tissues.
 Your immune system is made up of cells, proteins, and organs.
 It is your defense system from many illnesses.
 When it is working as it should, your immune system recognizes dangers to your body and fights bacteria, viruses, and other dangerous microorganisms.
 When an autoimmune disease develops, your immune system can no longer tell the healthy cells from dangers to the body.

 Autoimmune diseases are surprisingly common; there are more than 80 types.
-It’s estimated that more than 24 million people in the United States have some form autoimmune disease.
+It’s estimated that more than 24 million people in the United States have some form autoimmune disease and the incidence is rising.
 Some are well known, such as rheumatoid arthritis or type 1 diabetes, while others, like scleroderma, are rare.

 These diseases can affect any part of your body.
 This is a small example:

 While some diseases such as inflammatory bowel disease may affect only one part of the body, other diseases can affect several areas.
 Diabetes, which increases your blood sugar (glucose), can affect your eyes, skin, kidneys, blood vessels, and more.

 Autoimmune diseases do not cause sepsis, but people with certain types of autoimmune diseases are at higher risk of developing infections, which can trigger sepsis.
 As well, medications that may be used to treat some autoimmune disorders can weaken your immune system, making it easier for you to develop an infection.
 This includes treatments with corticosteroids (like prednisone), chemotherapy, and immunotherapy.

 Sometimes incorrectly called blood poisoning , sepsis is the body’s often deadly response to infection.
 Sepsis kills and disables millions and requires early suspicion and treatment for survival.